 Instead of digging around your bag to show your vaccine card at a moment's notice, this lanyard protector gives you instant accessibility whenever you need it.
 It also comes in five bright colors from light blue to a vibrant neon green.

 Give your vaccine card its own wallet with this slim bi-fold.
 It has a single vinyl pocket so you can show your card when needed without having to remove it from its casing.
-This wallet is available in 17 colors and patterns.
+This bestselling wallet is available in 22 colors and patterns.

-If you're traveling out of the country this summer, keep all of your important documents in one place with this passport holder that has a space for your vaccine card.
-You can buy up to four in a pack and it comes in red, tan, brown and black.
+If you're traveling out of the country, keep all of your important documents in one place with this passport holder that has a space for your vaccine card.
+You can buy up to four in a pack and it comes in 10 different colors.

 This keychain card holder is a great choice for anyone who wants to keep their vaccine card on them, even when they're on-the-go.
-It comes in 24 different colors like peach, lavender and aqua.
+It comes in over two dozen different colors like peach, lavender and aqua.

 You can choose from nine different colors for this leather vaccine card sleeve.
 You can also choose between one of two stamps — "I got my Fauci ouchie" or "Fully vaccinated" — and even personalize it with your name.
 Clip it on to your keys or bag so you never lose it.

 Display some cautious optimism for the ability to hug your neighbor again with this printed pouch.
 A zippered pouch is another option to keep your card information hidden from public view.
 This one comes in three sizes, but even the smallest size is large enough to fit your vaccine card along with a few other essentials.